 A continued interdisciplinary study of natural sciences (ecology, chemistry, physics) and social sciences (economics, regulation, ethics) and how they apply to the environment.
-This course will build on the basic concepts discussed in ENVR 1401 and will focus on environmental assessment, measurements, and risk assessment.
-Laboratory exercises include current environmental quality assessment techniques, field sampling techniques, and related studies of local environments.
-Optional and required field trips.
+This course will build on the basic concepts discussed in ENVR 1401 and will

-Prerequisite: ENVR 1401 or Instructor Permission Lecture Hours: 3, Lab Hours: 3
+Prerequisite: ENVR 1401 or Instructor Permission Lecture Hrs. = 3, Lab Hrs. = 3